 TLA recently made and inquiry into the number of data breaches across the federal government reported to the Office of the Privacy Commissioner of Canada (OPC).
-The number of breaches has changed since the last time a request was made so we have updated our chart with an interactive chart.
-The number of […]
+The number of breaches has changed since the last time a request was made so we have updated our chart.
+The number of breaches have been increasing every year … Read more

 Bill C-51 Amendments